 National Security Agency

-The Harvard Physics Department has some money available for summer research on campus.
-The deadline for proposals (submitted to Lyman 238) is noon on Wednesday, March 25, 2020.
-See David Morin for an application and more info.
+The Harvard Physics Department has some funds available for summer research on campus.
+The deadline for proposals (submitted to Lyman 238) is [TBD - it will be the same as the HCRP due date, when that gets announced, usually mid/late March].
+David Morin will send out a link to the application in early March.

 The basic strategy for finding a professor and forming a proposal is to look around for a few professors whose work interests you, and to then start knocking on doors and sending out emails.
 Informal, but effective.
 Go here to learn about the Physics faculty.